samwell-ho/openpgp-ca/src/restd/README.md

 each certificate.
 These fingerprint strings are used as parameters for the following operations.

 The format of the returned data is the same as for `/certs/check`.
+However, unlike other calls, this endpoint returns a list of results.

 ## Getting one OpenPGP certificate by fingerprint